| Affenpinschers: the most honest dog breed review you'll ever find. Information about Affenpinscher personality and behavior. |

 An Affenpinscher may not be right for you.

 - Fragility.
 Too many people acquire a toy breed puppy without understanding how incredibly fragile a toy breed is.
-You can seriously injure or kill an Affenpinscher by stepping on him or by sitting on him when he's curled under a blanket or pillow, where he frequently likes to sleep.
-And Affenpinschers can seriously injure or kill THEMSELVES by leaping from your arms or off the back of your sofa.
+You can seriously injure or kill an Affenpinscher puppy by stepping on him or sitting on him.
+And Affenpinschers can seriously injure or kill themselves by leaping from your arms or off the back of your sofa.
 A larger dog can grab an Affenpinscher and break his neck with one quick shake.
 Owning a toy breed means constant supervision and surveillance of what's going on around your tiny dog.
-Affenpinschers must always be kept indoors, in a safely fenced yard, or on-leash -- they are just too easy to injure when not under your complete control.
+Affenpinschers must always be kept indoors, in a safely fenced yard, or on-leash.
+They are just too easy to injure when not under your complete control.

-- Suspiciousness.
-Many Affenpinschers will put on a display of excited ferociousness ("pitching a fit") when other people or animals approach them or anything they consider "theirs".
-It sounds funny, but isn't -- if you don't curtail it, your Affenpinscher may end up suspicious of everyone, which is a short step to biting.
+- Potential suspiciousness.
+Many Affenpinschers will put on a display of excited ferociousness (in other words, they pitch a fit) when other people or animals approach them or anything they consider "theirs".
+It sounds funny, but isn't.
+Without careful socialization, an Affenspinscher may be suspicious of everyone.

 - Grooming.
 To keep their wiry coat free of mats, Affenpinschers require regular brushing, and also clipping and trimming every few months.